 How we think about food and our health starts with the experiences we had growing up.
-But some of those no longer serve us and who we are today.
+But some of those no longer serve us and who we are today, it’s especially hard to work through past trauma.
 Emily Marquis talks about how we can make a change and use it to better our wellness.

 Emily is a Clinical Health and Wellness Coach, board certified NBC-HWC.
 She is an RYT200 Yoga Instructor and Mindfulness Consultant.
 She works with individuals and groups in support of creating healthy habits for sustainable lifestyle change.

 Drawing from her professional training and personal health challenges; she has experience in preventing, reducing, and managing chronic illness from stress to sleep to weight loss to work life balance.

 With her combined coaching and corporate HR background, Emily works with organizations in creating cultures of wellness and is NAHU certified.
 Emily also works with clinics and fellow practitioners to create a village for clients to best support their well-being.

 She is an Instructor at Emory University in their graduate Coaching certificate program.
 Emily lives in Colorado, USA with her family and loves the balance between a good TV show and an outdoor adventure.

 Stories can be a sentence, a whole experience and even an identity we attach to.
 These can affect how we live, the decisions we make.